-BCBase] / BoundaryAxisBase] / None) - The boundary conditions applied to the field, which affects values close to the boundary.
+- point (ndarray) The points at which the values should be obtained.
+This is given in grid coordinates. - bc (BoundariesData | None) The boundary conditions applied to the field, which affects values close to the boundary.
 If omitted, the argument fill is used to determine values outside the domain.
 Boundary conditions are generally given as a list with one condition for each axis.
 For periodic axes, only periodic boundary conditions are allowed (indicated by 'periodic' and 'anti-periodic').
 For non-periodic axes, different boundary conditions can be specified for the lower and upper end (using a tuple of two conditions).
-For instance, Dirichlet conditions enforcing a value NUM (specified by {'value': NUM}) and Neumann conditions enforcing the value DERIV for the derivative in the normal direction (specified by {'derivative': DERIV}) are supported.
+For instance, Dirichlet conditions enforcing a value NUM (specified by ['value': NUM]) and Neumann conditions enforcing the value DERIV for the derivative in the normal direction (specified by the values of the field ndarrav interpolate_to_grid (grid, , bc=None, fill=None, label=None)

+{'derivative': DERIV}) are supported.
 Note that the special value 'natural' imposes periodic boundary conditions for periodic axis and a vanishing derivative otherwise.
 More information can be found in the boundaries documentation.
 If the special value None is given, no boundary conditions are enforced.
 The user then needs to ensure that the ghost cells are set accordingly.